Skip to content

 Share

-The IBM Institute for Business Value surveyed SAP customers and found that gen AI ROI currently averages 6.8%, projected to nearly double to 12.2% (IBM IBV, 2024).
-Organisations with mature SAP gen AI deployments see 20% average profit margins compared to 16% for peers.
-That 4-point gap represents real money.
+IBM surveyed SAP customers and found gen AI ROI currently averages 6.8%, projected to nearly double to 12.2% (IBM IBV, 2024).
+Organisations with mature SAP gen AI deployments see 20% average profit margins versus 16% for peers.
+That 4-point gap is real money.
+Not theoretical money.
+Actual money hitting the bottom line.

-But here’s the problem: most organisations struggle to connect AI investment to business outcomes.
-They enable features, see usage metrics go up, and assume it’s working.
+But here’s the thing: most organisations can’t connect their AI investment to these kinds of outcomes.
+They enable features, watch usage numbers go up, and assume it’s working.
 That’s not measurement.
-This guide covers where AI ROI actually materialises across SAP CX applications, which metrics to track, and what benchmarks to aim for.
+That’s hoping.

 TL;DR: SAP-specific gen AI ROI averages 6.8% today, projected to reach 12.2% (IBM IBV, 2024).
 The highest returns come from service automation (90% cost reduction), financial operations (70% effort reduction), and sales productivity (50% improvement).
 Measurement requires establishing baselines before enablement and tracking efficiency, quality, and business impact metrics at 30, 60, and 90 days respectively.